voedger/voedger/pkg/acl0/README.md

     GRANT EXECUTE ON QUERY Query1 TO LocationUser;
     GRANT EXECUTE ON ALL QUERIES WITH TAG PosTag TO LocationUser;

+    GRANT INSERT ON WORKSPACE Workspace1 TO Role1;
 ```

 ## Context

 - “Principal P from Workspace W is [Allowed/Denied] Operation O on Resources matching ResourcePattern RP” [design/authnz](../../design/authnz/README.md)

-## Principles

-acl is a simple, base implementation of the above context.

-- It does not support tags
-- It does not support resource inheritance (like granting access to a table gives same access to all columns - no, it is not supported)
-- It does not distinct between operations

-All these things should be implemented in a separate package, which will use acl as a base.

 ## Functional Design

-1. Build IACL
-  - For each new AppDef for every Workspace type get an `IACLBuilder` using `NewACLBuilder()` and build `IACL`
+1. For each new AppDef for every Workspace type get an `IACLBuilder` using `NewACLBuilder()` and build `IACL`
-2. Use `IACL`
-  - Get a Request
-  - Determine Workspace type and Principals
-  - Determine all Principal's Roles, including inherited Roles (if any)
-  - Determine all Resources (e.g. each table field is a separate resource)
-  - Query `IACL` for each (Principal, Resource, Operation) triplet
-    - To check access to a table query Table resource first, if it is not ok query each Field resource
+2. Use `IACL`: get a request, determine Workspace type, find `IACL` for this Workspace type, check if request is allowed